k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 ## Classifier Sequence Setup

-Starting from V8.1, sequences can be set up via the Catalog.
+Starting from V8.1, the Classifier Sequence Setup tab was added to the Catalog Settings.

-The **Classifier Sequence Setup** tab allows to set up the sequences that can be used in a project, for example, as part of a TDM implementation.
+The **Classifier Sequence Setup** tab allows to set up the sequences that can be used in a project as part of the masking flow (note that usage of the sequences will be introduced in the next Fabric version).

 This tab doesn't have a product built-in setup as the sequence names and definitions are always project specific.

 Click the **Add Record +** button to create a sequence, and populate a **Sequence Name**, **Generator** and its parameters (PII, Verify Uniqueness indicators and the [Advanced](10_catalog_settings.md#advanced-sequence-settings) parameters, if needed), that will be used for generating a sequence value.
 The Generator can be any existing built-in actor, a custom actor or a flow, which should be created under the **Shared Objects** in the Fabric Studio.